 To increase access to age-appropriate books and promote kindergarten readiness

-To expand to entire Denver area.
+To expand to the entire Denver area.
 The cost of a city-wide program is approximately $1.5 million dollars.

 Making A Difference: